kasupel/server/docs/endpoints.md

 ## Encryption

 Some endpoints require that the payload be encrypted.
 These endpoints will all use methods with bodies (here, just `POST` and `PATCH`).
 The server's public key is available at `/rsa_key`.
 Encryption should be done using the RSA algorithm with OAEP padding (MGF1 mask generation and SHA256 hashing).
+The encrypted bytes should then be encrypted with base 64 before being sent.
 Encryption is required for endpoints marked with `[E]` below, and will not be understood on any other endpoints.

 ## Pagination